f5devcentral/f5-automation-config-converter/FAQ.md

     - Service_TCP
     - Service_UDP

+**Note:** ACC's responsibility is not certificate management.
+Best practice for certificate handling is to use a certifcate management tool.

 ### What are the sources of object name collisions?
 Although there are instances where BIG-IP will tolerate multiple objects with the same name (e.g. a Pool and Service both named /Common/testItem), these objects do not meet the AS3 validation schema.
-As a result, the converter will add _dup to duplicate object name and will handle object's properties and dependencies.
+As a result, the converter will add _dup to duplicate object name and will handle the object's properties and dependencies.
 Due to the large number of AS3 supported objects, it is difficult to convert all objects with duplicate names.
 See [AS3 Schema Reference](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/schema-reference.html) for more information.

 This is a list of currently supported AS3 objects:
   - `ltm pool`